 - Worcestershire County Council coronavirus information page

-National and local government are working together with the NHS and Public Health England to respond to the coronavirus outbreak and keep people safe.
+National and local government are working together with the NHS to respond to the coronavirus outbreak and keep people safe.

 1 To preserve life and protect vulnerable groups by working with and supporting our partners (NHS, Public Health England, adult social care, other emergency services, community and voluntary sector)